svanaki1/Vanaki_2025_NOAA/README.md

 ## Running the App

 The labeling app is written in R using Shiny.
-It displays one image at a time, overlays predicted bounding boxes, and allows the user to mark whether each prediction is correct, a false positive, or missed.
+It displays one image at a time, overlays predicted bounding boxes, and allows the user to mark whether each prediction is correct, a false positive, or false negative.

 You can preview how it works here: [▶️ App Demo (YouTube)](https://youtu.be/80k_2se_J0o?feature=shared)